 Limescale buildup isn’t a problem unique to Florida, but it is a common problem in the state.
 The longer plumbing goes without proper maintenance, the more mineral deposits are likely to accumulate, especially inside pipes that carry hard water.
 Watch for white deposits forming around faucet heads and showerheads.
 If such limescale appears at those places, you can bet it also exists within the pipes.
 Too much mineral buildup blocks the flow of water, creating extreme pressure that can burst pipes and flood the building.

 Many people in Florida drink bottled water instead of tap water, and so they don’t necessarily invest in water softeners at home.
 As a result, limescale buildup is a rampant problem in most plumbing systems.
 If you find sediments in your plumbing, have them investigated by professional plumbers.
-At Sunshine Plumbing & Gas, we're experienced Florida plumbers.
+At Sunshine Plumbing and Gas, we're experienced Florida plumbers.
 We not only know how to service, repair, and maintain various types of plumbing systems, but we can also anticipate and recognize plumbing issues that are unique in our home state.
 To schedule plumbing services, call us today!

 Summer Rains & Hurricanes Flood Sewer Systems